Plastimytes/Probability/README.md

-For marginal probability one might want to use a feature_engine Crosstab is used to compare variables.
+For marginal probability one might want to use a feature_engine Crosstab is used to compare variables.<br>
+Markov chains